-At present, there are five legislations administered by the SEC Office, namely:
+At present, there are six legislations administered by the SEC Office, namely:

 To determine a violation and take an action on any individual or firm, the SEC Office would investigate and gather information, facts and evidence concerning the violation.
 Generally, an alleged offender may clarify or make an argument with evidence against the allegation before the SEC Office commences the consideration of the case except when it is necessary and appropriate for the SEC Office to take a prompt action to prevent severe damage or a negative impact on public interest, or when a chance to clarify cannot be given to the alleged offender per se.

 If the gathered evidence presents a sufficient ground for enforcement, the SEC Office is empowered to take any of the following actions, as the case maybe:

 Administrative action is a type of law enforcement that involves the issuance of administrative orders on individuals or juristic persons under the SEC Office’s supervision, in other words, persons licensed, approved, or registered in accordance with the laws administered by the SEC Office.
 For example, securities business operator, derivatives business operator, financial advisor, auditor, appraisal company, credit rating agency, representative of bond holders, and personnel in the capital market business, etc.

 There are two types of administrative actions taken by the SEC Office, namely: